sseanik/Career-Fairs-Connect/README.md

 #### 10. Install the requirements

     yarn install
+This may take a while.

 #### 11. Start the project

     yarn start
+This may take a while.

 ##### (http://localhost:3000) will be run in the browser.